dzanchett/pystegano/README.md

-# PyStegano - Steganography tools for python
+# PyStegano - Steganography tools for Python

 ##  Getting it